ORGANIZATIONS SPREAD ACROSS CAMPUSES, MULTI-BUILDING OR MULTI-LOCATION SITES BENEFIT FROM REAL-TIME LOGISTICS SHIPMENT TRACKING

-Many of us remember the 1998 ice storm and scenes of destruction to the power grid.
-Electrical transformers caught fire.
-Trees and ice brought down electrical poles.
-Buckled transmission towers were widespread.
+Many of us remember the 1998 ice storm and the scenes of destruction to the power grid.
+Electrical transformers caught fire, trees and ice brought down electrical poles, and buckled transmission towers were widespread.

 Electrical utilities expended tremendous effort to rebuild energy grids.
 How much more efficient would those efforts had been if:

-- Field workers new when items were arriving so that they could prepare sites for new installations.
+- Field workers knew when items were arriving so that they could prepare sites for new installations

 Manufacturers of complex systems or sub-assemblies that must move from one site to another across a campus, a city or a country are often operating within tight deadlines.
 Partially finished goods and assemblies must arrive at their destination so the manufacturing process can be completed.
 Transport mode can be road – some will go by rail or sea.
 Others will travel by air.
 And in many cases items traverse multiple transportation modes.

-A electrical utility is a case in point.
-Moving assets from one location or cost center to another, requires that ERP databases receive updates to reflect these re-assignments.
+An electrical utility is a case in point.
+Moving assets from one location or cost center to another, requires that ERP (Enterprise Resource Planning) databases receive updates to reflect these re-assignments.
 One real-world example revolved around a challenge of losing sight of an asset even though it had to be physically delivered to another site.
-By deploying ShipTrack, the firm leveraged the platform’s electronically-delivered pick-up and delivery information to quickly and efficiently ensure their ERP data was updated quickly and accurately.
+By deploying ShipTrack, the firm leveraged the platforms electronically delivered pick-up and delivery information to quickly and efficiently ensure their ERP data was updated quickly and accurately.